French Cheese Wedding Cake Selections: Brie, Camembert & More

 While seasonal selection sets the stage for your French cheese experience, proper serving and storage techniques elevate it.

-A wheel of Brie should be soft and bouncy to indicate it's reached peak ripeness for serving.
+A wheel of Brie should be soft and bouncy, indicating it’s reached peak ripeness for serving.

 You’ll need separate knives for each cheese to prevent flavour mixing when cutting and serving.
 Cut Brie and Camembert into wedges, ensuring each piece includes rind and interior.
 For harder cheeses like Comté, pre-cut portions will make serving easier.